Who Owns Colibrium Additive (formerly GE Additive)?

 - GE Aerospace - Independent publicly traded aerospace company that became GE Aerospace on April ...

-Frequently Asked Questions About GE Additive
+Frequently Asked Questions About Colibrium Additive (formerly GE Additive)

-Competitors to GE Additive
+Competitors to Colibrium Additive (formerly GE Additive)

 General Electric Company Stock Information